SoufiyaneOuali/Morrocan-Arabic-Speech-Emotion-Recognition-Dataset/README.md

 # Morrocan-Arabic-Speech-Emotion-Recognition-Dataset
-In this repository, you will find the dataset used for building the first  speech emotopn recognition system in the Arabic dialect, specifically the Moroccan dialect.
+In this repository, you will find the dataset used for building the first  speech emotoin recognition system in the Arabic dialect, specifically the Moroccan dialect.
 The dataset includes 4 commonly used emotion state (Happy, Angry, Sad, Neutral).

 # Note :